 She had no idea the journey that was about to begin when she stepped onto her yoga mat.
 A shift began to take place in her life, where she saw sadness, she began to see hope, where she saw darkness, she began to see light, and where she felt lost, she began to feel found.
 She discovered throughout her practice that, more than just physical postures, yoga is the synchronicity of the mind, body, and breathe.

-The experience of her yoga journey, the encouragement of her instructor Desiree Nowacyk and her supportive boyfriend (now fiance) Aaron, inspired Samantha to become a registered yoga teacher.
-In the fall of 2013 Samantha attended, “Be The Love” Yoga Teacher Training in Petoskey, Michigan and completed the program in February 2014.
-Samantha’s training also included a Reiki Practitioner Certification.
-Reiki is a unique healing technique that adds to her ability to connect with others on a deeper level.
+The experience of her yoga journey, the encouragement of her instructor and her supportive boyfriend (now husband) Aaron, inspired Sam to become a registered yoga teacher.
+In the fall of 2013 she attended, “Be The Love” Yoga Teacher Training in Petoskey, Michigan and completed the program in February 2014.
+Sam’s training also included a Reiki Practitioner Certification.
+Reiki is a unique healing technique that adds to her ability to connect with others on a deeper level and is able to provide one on one Reiki sessions by appointment.
 She is extremely fortunate to have several intelligent, talented, instructors and mentors to show her this yogic path.
 Yoga has taught her to believe in herself and discover something she had been searching for all along, love.
 She is a Registered Yoga Teacher 200 Hour recognized by Yoga Alliance and a certified Reiki Practitioner.
 Learn more about Reiki here.

-Samantha has a passion for teaching and invites anyone interested in yoga to try her classes.
+Sam has a passion for teaching and invites anyone interested in yoga to try her classes.
 She strongly believes an attitude of inquiry gives us the ability to observe the effects this compassionate practice has on the mind, body, and emotions.
 When we have love and compassion for ourselves, we have love and compassion for all others.
-Samantha provides a safe and sacred environment that allows you to be yourself and discover your yoga!
-When away from her mat Sam loves being outside and spending time with her fiance Aaron, friends, family, and her very lovable dogs, Rufus and Rex.
+Sam provides a safe and sacred environment that allows you to be yourself and discover your yoga!
+When away from her mat Sam loves being outside and spending time with her husband Aaron, friends, family, and her very lovable dogs, Rex and Rufus.
 Learn more about Sam by visiting her website!